-- Small cupcake/muffin liners (Make sure they’re not the super flimsy kind…I used some from Giant that were marketed as “good for making candy”).
+- Small cupcake/muffin liners (I used some from Giant that were marketed as “good for making candy”).

-Tip: If you need to get the wax out of the candle holder and the top of the candle holder it wider than the bottom, you can put the candle in the freezer for a few minutes and then easily pop the block of wax out.
-If you can’t pop a solid block of wax out (like, if you have a Yankee candle where the top is narrow), you can melt the wax by warming it on top of your double boiler.
+Tip: If I need to get the wax out of the candle holder and the top of the candle holder it wider than the bottom, I put the candle in the freezer for a few minutes and then easily pop the block of wax out.
+If I can’t pop a solid block of wax out (like, if I have a Yankee candle where the top is narrow), I can melt the wax by warming it on top of my double boiler.

-Step #1: If you have a double boiler, great!
-I don’t have one, so I’m using a make-shift double boiler consisting of a pot with a pan resting on top of it.
-Put 2 in of water in the pot and about 1/2 in of water in the pan.
-Bring the water in the pot to a boil; this will heat the water in the pan.
+Step #1: I don’t have a double boiler, so I’m using a make-shift double boiler consisting of a pot with a pan resting on top of it.
+I put 2 in of water in the pot and about 1/2 in of water in the pan.
+I bring the water in the pot to a boil; this heats the water in the pan.

-Step #2: Put your wax in the aluminum tin and set the tin in the pan (the top); monitor the wax closely as it melts and fish out the old wick using a toothpick.
+Step #2: I put my wax in the aluminum tin and set the tin in the pan (the top); I monitor the wax closely as it melts and fish out the old wick using a toothpick.

 Tip: The aluminum tins have corners that really help to make the pours even.
 Also, wax solidifies very quickly, so I threw the tin back on the double boiler for a minute or so every few pours.